timonovart/term_project_2_de1ceu2024/READme.txt

 - [Data part — @Saad]

+- An AWS account was created for extracting, wrangling, storing, manipulating and serving the datasets that are used in the project.

+- Data Files for World Happiness Report at a yearly level were extracted from the Kaggle data source mentioned above.
+It contained 9 csv files (one for each year) with happiness scores along with other variables on a country level.

+- These 9 CSV files were stored in AWS S3 bucket.

+- A notebook instance was created within Amazon Sagemaker for using Jupyter Notebook instance that connects to S3 for data extraction and wrangling.

+- To allow Sagemaker to access files from S3, an IAM user policy was created that granted list, read and write access to Sagemaker on the S3 bucket.

+- Once Sagemaker was able to access the csv files with S3, we used Jupyter Notebooks to access files in S3 and wrangled them using python.
+- Wrangling steps:
+	o	Separate yearly csv combined together in a single dataset o	Year column extracted from csv name and appended as a column o	Data filtered for just the European countries o	European countries with all 9 years’ worth of data retained and rest filtered

+- To store this wrangled data, we created an RDS within AWS to store the MYSQL Database that would host this final dataset that we want to access in KNIME.

+- The RDS was set to be publicly accessible so all group members could easily access the data at their end.

+- A security group was created using EC2 instance to manage inbound and outbound rules for RDS.
+It allowed access to the Jupyter Notebooks (within Sagemaker) to create a MYSQL database with in RDS, that would host our data.

+- Once all the permissions were sorted, we pushed the final dataset from the Sagemaker to the RDS using MySQL connector and a new table containing data we want to access in Knime was created.

 - File 'data2.csv' is stored in the data folder that is located in the project folder and is referenced locally;

 - String replacer node is used to correct the country names, so that they look the same in both tables in order to properly join them (Slovak Repiblic -> Slovakia, Russian Federation -> Russia amendments are made in the data2);